Renew or replace your private number

 If your V750 or V778 has expired

-You can buy the right to use a private registration number again if the V750 or V778 expired on or after 1 May 2011.
+You can buy the right to use a private registration number again if you got the V750 or V778 before 9 March 2015 and it expired on or after 1 May 2011.
+You have until 18 December 2019 to apply - DVLA will not accept applications after this date.

 It costs £25 for each year that the certificate has expired.
 Any time under 1 year costs the same as a full year, for example if your certificate expired 2 years 1 month ago, you’ll have to pay for 3 years (£75).